 Knowing the answer to these questions is crucial to getting the very best app for your needs and requirements.
-Everyone will trade differently and for different purposes, which is why there is such a need for so many trading apps.
-Remember your own circumstances when you are finally deciding upon one.
+Everyone will trade differently and for different purposes, which is why there is demand for so many trading apps.

 What is a stock trading app?

 A stock trading app is an app that facilitates stock trades.
 However, they can vary greatly.
-Some trading apps will only run on a mobile, for example.
+Some trading apps will only run on a mobile app, for example.
 In contrast, others will only be accessible through a desktop computer.
-Other stock trading apps actually allow you to run a multi-asset portfolio with ease.
-Some will allow you to trade stocks only.
+Other stock trading apps allow you to efficiently run a multi-asset portfolio and keep you updated on your investments through notifications.
+In contrast, some will enable you to trade stocks only.